Safeguarding

 • Keep the building and premises secure allowing only authorised access.

-The school’s designated safeguarding lead is: Mrs Kerry Allsopp
+The school’s Designated Safeguarding Lead is: Mrs Kerry Allsopp